fouadh/alfred-cloudfoundry/README.md

 ![image](./doc/images/cf-apps.gif)

+- Push an application (via a manifest)

+(Note that a space must have been targeted before pushing)

+From the Finder

+From Alfred

 - Start/Stop an application

 Press **Cmd** and select an application to start (or stop) it depending on its state.